Email SupportWindows Support / Mac Support Support-Hotline: +1 (702) 997-7672

 Function

-POS functions are the preset point of sale functions such as product search, change quantity or customer lookup.
+POS functions are the preset point of sale functions such as product search, change quantity, or customer lookup.

 Info Text

-Info text can be added to a line item to provide some additional information.
+Info text can be added to a line item to provide additional information.
 This can be used for customer requests, or to track product details on the receipt.

 Account